willpower

 The willingness to think what you think and feel what you feel

-without necessarily believing that itis true
+without necessarily believing that it

 without feeling compelled to act on it

-we’ll see that givingup control of our inner experiences gives us greater control over our outer actions.
+up control of our inner experiences gives us greater control over our outer actions.

 white bears